 The Council shortsightedly refused this deal, and instead forces residents to opt-in for recycling, which costs more, and requires a paperwork hassle.

 In this day and age, Sterling Heights should both be protecting the environment and making life easier for residents.

 In the future, I'll work to make recycling available to every Sterling Heights resident, aligning Sterling Heights with other communities that we currently compete with for residents.

 As someone who lives in the southern section of Sterling Heights, I am always dismayed that we have few real park opportunities south of Dodge Park.

-In my plan, the city would find space to carve out a pocket park in the 14-15 mile area of the city.
+In my plan, the city would continue to utilize the Filmore Elementary School as a southern recreation center and park for the residents in the 14-15 mile area of the city.
 This would allow people to walk/run and picnic without having to travel to Dodge Park or the northern parts of our city.